coreos/vault-operator/doc/user/vault.md

 ## Failure recovery

-Vault operator recovers any inactive or terminated Vault pods to maintain the size of cluster.
+Vault-operator recovers any inactive or terminated Vault pods to maintain the size of cluster.

 To see how it works, perform the following:

 1. Ensure that a Vault node is terminated.

-   A Vault node has already been terminated in the [Automated failover](#automated-failover) section.
+    Follow the instructions to terminate a Vault node in the [Automated failover](#automated-failover) section.

 2. Verify that a new Vault node is created: